CEI-lab/ECE3400-2017-teamAlpha/docs/lab3.md

 <img src="/docs/images/FPGA_screen.png" alt="FPGA_control_of_screen" width="400" height="225">

-Finally, we merged our code so that the switches toggled the state of the screen:
+Finally, we merged our code so that the switches toggled the state of the screen.
+Check out the video here:

 [![FPGA Screen Interface](images/Arduino_FPGA_interface.png)](https://youtu.be/KMW1bO6gJTg)